-In this simulation, instead of a continuous-time model as a control object, we use a discrete-time model with the sampling interval 0.0005s, and the DA conversion means 100 times up-sampling.
-Moreover, we assume the situation where control input is constrained as $-0.28 \le u(t) \le 0.28$.
+In the simulations, instead of a continuous-time model as a control object, a discrete-time model with the sampling interval 0.0005s is used, and the DA conversion means 100 times up-sampling.
+Furthermore, it's assumed the situation where control input is constrained as $-0.28 \le u(t) \le 0.28$.
 Besides, 0.02s time-delay is appended to the proposed method as waiting time for optimized calculation.